jdeath/homeassistant-addons/wgeasy/README.md

 ## About

 This addon is based on the [docker image](https://github.com/wg-easy/wg-easy).
-The src has been slightly modified from WeeJeWel/wg-easy to allow ingress and custom wiregaurd config location.
+The src has been slightly modified from WeeJeWel/wg-easy to allow ingress and custom Wireguard config location.
 I rehost this code locally so rebuilding automatically pulls in the latest version of wireguard but not any changes to the UI from WeeJeWel/wg-easy.

 * All-in-one: WireGuard + Web UI.